 - it is a remote area – plan ahead for food, petrol, water, waste…

-- booking is required for the ferry and permits are required to drive and camp on the island
+- booking is required for the ferry and permits you’ll need to drive and camp on the island

 - you should always check the conditions report and adapt your trip accordingly.

 I went to K’gari (Fraser Island) more than four times in the past few years for at least four different types of adventures.

 How long should you stay on K’gari (Fraser Island)?

 There is a lot to explore and to enjoy on this big island (the biggest in Queensland): mainly stunning landscapes and fascinating fauna, but also a real diversity of vegetation, some history and amazing places to chill out.
 Several companies organise day tours to the islands for those who are very limited in time.
 This seems like a big rush to me.